|

 In recent years the introduction of relatively inexpensive digital

 cameras has revolutionised amateur photography in the garden.
-We
+In

 show the results of digital photography in our own garden, and